blinklabs-io/docs/src/content/docs/guides/nview/002-quick-start.md

 ![nview-blinklabs-site-copy-link](/nview-blinklabs-site-copy-link.png)
 <br>

-⚠️ Adjust link path to correct path for the version you want to download.
+⚠️ Adjust the link path to the correct path for the version you want to download.

 ```
 wget -cO - https://github.com/blinklabs-io/nview/releases/download/v0.10.7/nview-v0.10.7-linux-amd64 > nview